Today’s roundup is all about DIY Bouncy Balls, because there is something about those bouncy balls that every child loves. All ages.

 Why homemade bouncy balls?

-2. It’s a great science project as well as s super cool DIY project for older kids.
+- It’s a great science project as well as a super cool DIY project for older kids.

-3. You can easily customize your bouncy balls (color, size, shape and even consistency)
+- You can easily customize your bouncy balls (color, size, shape and even consistency).

 When I was searching for DIY bouncy balls I didn’t expect to find so many different variations of it.
-Here is the ones I really liked and I put it on my to do list with my own kids.
+Here are the ones I really liked, and that I put it on my to-do list with my kids.

-1. Experiment with this homemade bouncy ball. via Kids Activities blog
+1. Experiment with this homemade bouncy ball. at Kids Activities Blog

 2. Super colorful and pretty bouncy balls.
-Best bouncing performance guaranteed.
-The 36th Avenue
+Best bouncing performance guaranteed. via The 36th Avenue

 3. Can it get any cooler?
-Glowing bouncy balls.
-Growing a Jeweled Rose
+Glowing bouncy balls. via Growing a Jeweled Rose

 Bouncy balls are not only for bouncing